codeFarmerJack/Manuals/Git_Commands.md

   	Replace '<branch-name>' with the name of the branch you want to fetch and checkout.
    	These commands will fetch the latest changes for the specified branch from the remote repository and switch your working
 	directory to that branch.
 # 14. What is tag?
-And what's the relationship between tag and cocmmit?
+And what's the relationship between tag and commit?
 ## 	(1) In Git, a tag is a reference that points to a specific commit in the version history.
     Tags are often used to mark specific points in history that are used for versioning, such as releases.
 Unlike branches, tags are typically used to capture a point in time, marking a specific commit as important, without changing or affecting the development or the current working state.
 ##  (2) The relationship between a tag and a commit is straightforward:
     a tag points to a specific commit in the Git history.
 When you create a tag, it is associated with a particular commit, and it essentially serves as a human-readable alias for that commit.
 Tags are useful for marking releases, milestones, or other significant points in your project.
 ## 	(3) To create a tag you can use the following command:
   	'git tag <tag-name> <commit-hash>'
    		* <tag-name>: is the name you give to tag.
 	 	* <commit-hash>: is the SHA-1 hash of the commit you want to tag.
 You can also use branch names instead of commit hashes.
    	To list tags:
 		'git tag'
 	To show details of a specific tag:
  		'git show <tag-name>'
  	To push tags to a remote repository (to share them with others):
   		'git push origin <tag-name>'
 # 15. How to list all the commits in a Git repository?
 	To list all commits in a Git repository, you can use the 'git log' command.
  		'git log'
   	This command will display the commit history in your terminal.
 If you want to exit the log view, you can press 'q' key.

 	The 'git log' command also supports various options to customize the output.
 Here are some common optoins:
- 	* Show abbreviated commit hashes: Use the '--oneline' option to show a concise log with abbrevated commit hashes and commit messages.
+ 	* Show abbreviated commit hashes: Use the '--oneline' option to show a concise log with abbreviated commit hashes and commit messages.
    		'git log --oneline'
 	* Show the commit graph: Use the '--graph' option to show an ASCII art representation of the commit graph.
  		'git log --graph'
   	* Show all branches: Use the '--all' option to show the commit history for all branches.
    		'git log --all'
 	* Show a specific number of commits: Use the '-n' or '--max-count' option to limit the number of commits displayed.
  		'git log -n 5'	# Show the last 5 commits
   	* Show commits for a specific branch: Specify the branch name to see the commit history for that branch.
    		'git log <branch-name>'
 # 16. How to display commits made on the remote repository (e.g., on a website like GitHub or GitLab)
     The 'git log' command, by default, shows the commit history of the branch you are currently on in your local repository.
 It does not automatically include commits made on the remote repository.
     If you want  to see the commit history from the remote repository, you need to fetch the latest changes from the remote repository before running 'git log'.
-The 'git fetch' command is used to retrieve chagnes from a remote repository, but it doesn't automatically merge them into your local branch.
+The 'git fetch' command is used to retrieve changes from a remote repository, but it doesn't automatically merge them into your local branch.

     Here's a sequence of commands you can use:
     # fetch the latest changes from the remote repository
-    git fetch origin
+    'git fetch origin'
     # Switch to the branch you are interested in
-    git checkout your_branch_name or git switch your_branch_name
+    'git checkout your_branch_name' or 'git switch your_branch_name'
     # Merge the changes from the remote repository into your local branch
-    git merge origin/your_branch_name
+    'git merge origin/your_branch_name'
     # View the commit history
-    git log
+    'git log'
     Replace 'your_branch_name' with the actual name of the branch you are interested in.

     Alternatively, if you want to see the commit history from the remote repository without merging the changes into your local branch, you can use:
     # Fetch and show the commit history from the remote repository
-    git fetch origin
+    'git fetch origin'
-    git log origin/your_branch_name
+    'git log origin/your_branch_name'

 # 17. git merge
     The 'git merge' command in Git is used to integrate changes from one branch into another.
 It combines